MsMoonglade/Hypercasual-Game-Unity-Template/README.md

 ## Acknowledgments

-We appreciate your interest in the Hypercasual Game Framework.
+I appreciate your interest in the Hypercasual Game Framework.
 Your feedback and contributions play a vital role in shaping the future of this project.

 Happy coding!